British Sign Language 2 (Near Beginners)

 British Sign Language is also a key means of communication for a significant section of the deaf and hearing-impaired communities.
 In this short continuation course, aimed at hearing people who want to continue on their studies into British Sign Language, we will discover more about communicating in British Sign Language, in a practical, enjoyable and engaging way.
 A selection of topics will be covered in the classes, and we will also learn about the British deaf community, looking at aspects of its diverse cultures and use of the language.

-This class is taught once a week during the lunch hours for 50 minutes for ten weeks at the Imperial College London South Kensington Campus.
+This 10-week course is taught online once a week during the lunch hours for 1 hour.

 For improved proficiency in the language, you will be asked to practice signing outside of the taught sessions.